fricas/fricas/src/doc/sphinx/source/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 FriCAS offers release binaries for Linux on Intel/AMD processors.
-Get the respective binary tarball.
+Get the respective binary tarball (replace `x.y.z` by |PACKAGE_VERSION|).

 ::

-   V=1.3.7
+   V=x.y.z
    wget https://github.com/fricas/fricas/releases/download/$V/fricas-$V.amd64.tar.bz2

 Binaries have only few dependencies: libc, libm, libutil, libXpm, libSM, libICE, libX11 which should be present in all desktop Linux systems.
 They should work correctly on many different Linux distributions.